An integration flow runs on behalf of a person or an

 component or any other API.

-elasticioAPI key to try out this API.
+secretAPI key to try out this API.

 Once a credential is saved, it will be linked with the current step of the flow.
 It can be also reused in other steps of the same flow or other flows using same component.

-Note Before saving a credential, the elastic.io platform performs a verification by sending a “dry” request to the particular API.
+Please note that before saving a credential, the elastic.io platform performs a verification by sending a “dry” request to the particular API.
 This allows us to avoid saving invalid credentials caused by typos, invalidated API keys, etc.

-button on an existing credential.
-The following screenshot shows how a credential
+Delete button on an existing credential.

-Note Please note that it is not possible to delete a credential used by an active integration flow as the flow would become broken.
-If you try to delete such a credential, a corresponding error message will be displays.
+Please note that it is not possible to delete a credential used by an active integration flow as the flow would become broken.
+If you try to delete such a credential, a corresponding error message will be displayed.
 Please delete these flow first or reconfigure them to use another credentials.